Entering Grade 9

 SPORTS

-Click on the cover art to order the title from Amazon.
+Click on the Amazon link button to view the title at Amazon*

 Eddie Would Go: The Story of Eddie Aikau, Hawaiian Hero and Pioneer of Big Wave Surfing